ellysh/bash-programming-from-scratch/manuscript/answers.md

 Note the negation of the `echo` call with the "cp - FAILS" output.
 The negation prevents the second `grep` call if the first one fails.

-Replace the && operator between `grep` calls with the `if` statement.
-We get the following code:
+First, replace the && operator between `grep` calls with the `if` statement.
+Then you get the following code:
 {line-numbers: true, format: Bash}
 ```
 if grep -RlZ "123" target | xargs -0 cp -t .